cregx/wim-backup/README.md

 The issue is with the license terms.
 According to this, I am not allowed to provide a pre-built image based on WinPE.
 That is the reason why every developer has to create his own ISO image.
 The internal use of this image (within the own team) should then not be a problem.

-### :question: Are there any known limitations to using WIM backup?
+### :question: Are there any known limitations to using WIM-Backup?

 Yes, the list below shows the currently known restrictions: